mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 33. (1) No marriage in
-Nigeria shall be valid where either of the parties thereto at the time of the celebration of such marriage is married under customary law to any person other than the person with whom such marriage is hannnnd.
+Nigeria shall be valid where either of the parties thereto at the time of the celebration of such marriage is married under customary law to any person other than the person with whom such marriage is hannnnnnd.
 (2) A marriage shall be null and void if both parties knowingly and willfully acquiesce in its celebration (a) in any place other than the office of a registrar of